ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 - **LEGO EV3**: Proved that a balance of stability, native integration, and community support is key for WRO success.

 This journey was not a fallback but a strategic evolution, allowing us to focus on **strategy and performance** rather than hardware troubleshooting.
 For future projects, we plan to explore hybrid platforms (e.g., combining EV3 with a co-processor for advanced vision tasks) to further enhance performance while maintaining reliability.

+During testing, we used our in-house [**Randomizer App**](randomizer.apk) to validate performance across hundreds of randomized scenarios, ensuring reliability under competition conditions.

 > By choosing EV3, we ensured our robot could reliably execute complex tasks like line following, obstacle avoidance, and parking, meeting WRO 2025’s demanding requirements with confidence.